Pontypool (film): Plot

+The film begins with an oscilloscope display of the waves of radio announcer Grant Mazzy's radio monologue.
+As the monologue goes on, the oscilloscope image shows a small bubble appear and grow to almost bursting.
+This turns out to be the key to the film: Mazzy's monologue has released a virus into the language.

-In the small town of Pontypool, Ontario, radio announcer Grant Mazzy is driving on his way to work.
+In the small town of Pontypool, Ontario, Grant Mazzy is driving on his way to work.
 When he pulls over to stop in the middle of a snowstorm, he is startled by a woman banging against his window while repeating an indistinct word, then seemingly repeating Mazzy's utterings before staggering away.

 At the radio station, Grant's shock jock style and on-air persona entertain his technical assistant, Laurel-Ann, while irritating his station manager, Sydney.
 Helicopter reporter Ken Loney calls in with a report about a riot at the office of Dr. Jon Mendez that has resulted in numerous deaths.
 After Ken is unexpectedly cut off, the group tries to confirm his report, but their witnesses are disconnected before being put on the airwaves.
 After they are contacted by the BBC for breaking the story, Ken calls back and says he has taken refuge in a grain silo.
 He describes the rioters as trying to eat one another or even themselves.
 When one of the rioters attacks the silo, Ken's call is interrupted by an audio transmission in French.

 Laurel-Ann translates the transmission, which is an instruction to remain indoors, not to use terms of endearment, baby talk, rhetorical discourse, or the English language and not to translate the message.
 Pontypool is declared to be under quarantine.
 A confused and disbelieving Grant attempts to leave, but a horde of people attacks the station, and Grant, Sydney, and Laurel-Ann lock themselves inside.
 As Laurel-Ann shows signs of instability, Dr. Mendez arrives at the radio station through a window and hides with Grant and Sydney in the soundproof booth.
 Ken calls in and, while on the air, succumbs to the virus.
 Laurel-Ann begins to slam her head against the sound booth's window and chews off her lower lip.
 Mendez hypothesizes that a virus has infected certain words in the English language; only certain words infect certain people who then find another person to kill themselves with.
 Sydney receives a call from her children, only to hear them becoming infected.
 Outside the booth, Laurel-Ann vomits a large amount of blood and drops dead.
 Mendez suspects this has happened since she failed to find a victim.